danielgoulyk/wordpress-dynamic-shortcodes/README.md

 - Use those shortcodes anywhere on your site (e.g., `[price_box]`)
 - Create, edit, and delete custom fields and shortcodes
 - Enable or disable auto-prefixing shortcodes (e.g., `ds_price_box`)
+- Search and filter field mappings easily
+- Group system/meta fields separately from user-defined fields

 No ACF or technical knowledge required — built entirely on native WordPress functionality.

 ---

-## Version 2.0 Changelog
+## Version 2.6 Changelog

-### New Features
+### UI & UX Improvements
+- Moved plugin from **Settings → Shortcodes** to a dedicated top-level menu called **Dynamic Values**
+- Renamed plugin heading and admin menu for clarity
+- Updated plugin description for clarity and usability
+- Added contextual help text under each table heading to guide users
+- Display a styled notice when users need to clear their cache
+- Redesigned button styles and form structure for clarity
+- Improved validation UX when adding new fields
+- Improved distinction between system and user-defined fields
+- Made the interface more intuitive and accessible

+---

+## Version 2.0–2.5 Changes (Functional)

-- **Add New Custom Fields**
+- **New: Add Custom Fields via Admin UI**
-  Create new field/value/shortcode mappings directly from the plugin UI.
+  Create new field/shortcode mappings directly in the backend.

-- **Delete Existing Fields**
+- **New: Delete Fields**
-  One-click removal of custom fields and their shortcodes.

-- **Toggle Shortcode Prefixing**
+  Instantly remove unwanted fields and shortcodes with one click.

+- **New: Toggle Prefixes**
-  Choose whether to automatically prefix shortcodes with `ds_`.
+  Choose whether shortcodes are prefixed with `ds_` automatically.

-- **Search & Filter Interface**
-  Quickly search and filter through large lists of fields.

-- **User Feedback Messages**
-  Friendly success and error messages when adding or deleting fields.
+- **New: Real-Time Search Bar**
+  Filter large field lists on the fly.

+- **New: Admin Notices**
+  See clear success, error, and warning messages.

+- **Bug Fixes:**
+  Fixed an issue where saving shortcode mappings was blocked by empty fields in the "Add New Field" section.

 ---